-This profile was prepared when Anselm Rosario was elected to the Ashoka Fellowship in 1989.
+This description of Anselm Rosario's work was prepared when Anselm Rosario was elected to the Ashoka Fellowship in 1989.

 The New Idea